Nvidia: GPU Technology Conference

-Nvidia's GPU Technology Conference (GTC), now called Nvidia GTC, is a series of technical conferences held around the world.
+Nvidia's GPU Technology Conference (GTC) is a series of technical conferences held around the world.
 It originated in 2009 in San Jose, California, with an initial focus on the potential for solving computing challenges through GPUs.
-In recent years, the conference focus has shifted to various applications of artificial intelligence and deep learning, including: self-driving cars, healthcare, high performance computing, and Nvidia Deep Learning Institute (DLI) training.
+In recent years, the conference's focus has shifted to various applications of artificial intelligence and deep learning; including self-driving cars, healthcare, high-performance computing, and Nvidia Deep Learning Institute (DLI) training.
 GTC 2018 attracted over 8400 attendees.
 GTC 2020 was converted to a digital event and drew roughly 59,000 registrants.
+After several years of remote-only events, GTC in March 2024 returned to an in-person format in San Jose, California.

+At GTC 2025, Nvidia unveiled its next-generation AI hardware, the Blackwell Ultra and Vera Rubin chips, signaling a leap toward agentic AI and reasoning-capable computing.
+Huang projected that AI-driven infrastructure would drive Nvidia's data center revenue to $1 trillion by 2028.
+The announcement also introduced Isaac GR00T N1 (humanoid robotics model), Cosmos (synthetic training data AI), and the Newton physics engine, developed in collaboration with DeepMind and Disney Research.

 Product families

-Nvidia's family includes graphics, wireless communication, PC processors, and automotive hardware/software.
+Nvidia's product families include graphics processing units, wireless communication devices, and automotive hardware and software, such as: